 Labor Notes books and pamphlets are handbooks full of practical guidance on battling the boss.
 They include best-sellers like A Troublemaker's Handbook 2 and Democracy Is Power, as well as our newest books The Steward's Toolbox and How to Jump-Start Your Union: Lessons from the Chicago Teachers.

 Over the years we’ve sold tens of thousands of these strategy manuals to rank-and-file activists hungry to develop new skills and union locals that have worn them out in training classes.

 Click here to view our book store and purchase books to energize your organizing.

 Every two years Labor Notes holds a national conference that attracts more than a thousand activists, about a tenth of them from other countries.
 Besides workshops on every conceivable skill and issue, there’s space for meetings of people from the same union and people with the same interests.

 For a report on the 2018 Conference, headlined by the West Virginia teachers and attended by a record-breaking 3,000 activists, click here.

 Troublemakers Schools and Workshops

 We can bring the troublemaking to you!
 Labor Notes works with local unions and community groups to organize Troublemakers Schools, bringing labor activists in your city or region together for a day of workshops on grassroots unionism and skills that officers and rank and filers need.
 Check this site for announcements of dates and locations.
-Or if you’d like to help build a school in your city, email Samantha Winslow samantha[at]labornotes[dot]org.
+Or if you’d like to help build a school in your city, email Samantha Winslow at samantha[at]labornotes[dot]org.

 Donating to Labor Notes